AndreyKovalevskiy/BulbaTalks/docs/SCRUM_PROCESS.md

 ### **Scrum Events**
 ### The Sprint

 Sprints consist of the Sprint Planning, Daily Scrums, the development work, the Sprint Review, and the Sprint Retrospective.
-Sprints are lasts one week.
+Sprints are lasting one week.

 **Sprint Planning**
 Sprint Planning is creating of Product Backlog items which should be done in Sprint by Development Team to achieve the Sprint Goal.